quantinfo/learning-spatiotemporal-chaos-using-NGRC-paper-code/README.md

 "Wendson A. S. Barbosa and Daniel J. Gauthier, _Learning Spatiotemporal Chaos using Next-Generation Reservoir Computing_, Chaos 32, 093137 (2022), https://doi.org/10.1063/5.0098707"

+The code is written in Python version 3.9.15, and require recent versions of NumPy, SciPy, sklearn, and matplotlib.
+If you are using a Python environment like Anaconda, these are likely already installed.

 ## Important code parameters